When is it Too Late to Cut Your Concrete Driveway? A Guide for Homeowners

 Safety First

-• Steel-Toed Boots: To protect your feet.
+• Steel-Toed Boots: These will protect your feet from heavy tools.

 Step 1: Plan Your Cuts